solo-io/gloo-portal-idp-connect/docs/configuring-gloo-gateway.md

    * Create a resource for each API product being protected
 1. Create a new _Client_ for each application
    * Enable **Direct access grants** so that the client can obtain tokens for users with their username and password
+   * Enable **Client authentication** so that you may retrieve the client secret for use in generating access tokens.
 1. Back in the Gloo Portal client (resource server), authorise a test application (client) to one of the API products (resources)
    1. Click into the client's _Authorization_ tab, select _Policies_ and then **Create client policy**
    1. Select a policy type of "Client", give it the same name as the test application, and select the test application client from the list in the **Clients** field